appellod/example-serverless-application/README.md

 npm install
 ```

-**Run MongoDB: Download MongoDB or Run with Docker Compose**
+**Run MongoDB with Docker Compose**

-**Download MongoDB**
-The API requires a local MongoDB instance to be running.
-[Download MongoDB here](https://www.mongodb.com/).
-The default port for MongoDB is 27017 which is already declared in the API's configuration file.

-**Run with Docker Compose**
-If you prefer to run dependencies through Docker, you can simply run:
+You can start up any development dependencies such as MongoDB using:
 ```
 docker-compose up
 ```
-This will start up any dependencies you need for development such as MongoDB.

 **Compile Typescript with Grunt**
 The Typescript included within the src/ directory needs to be compiled before being run.
 To do this, we will
 run the following command:
 ```
-npm run grunt
+npm run build
 ```
 This will compile all the Typescript within the src/ directory into a dist/ directory.

+**Setup Environment Variables**
+All variables are declared inside a root-level `settings.sh` file.
+You can use the existing `settings.example.sh`
+as a template.
+Update all the variables here such as external API keys, local ports, etc.

+A `settings.test.sh` can also need to be created to run your test suite.
+If this file doesn't exist, the test suite
+will default to your `settings.sh` file.

 **Run Test Suite**
 The test suite uses [Mocha](https://mochajs.org/).
 Make sure a local MongoDB instance is running and run